A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Introduction

-In critical applications, requiring reconstructions of the covariance matrix for several values of $\rho$ or $\mu$, it could be important to access fast yet approximate solutions, such as perturbation theory provides, rather than slow yet exact ones.
-Indeed, the convergence of the fixed point iteration has been shown to slow down as $\rho\to 0$ or $v\to\infty$, the rate of the slowing down being polynomial in the former limit and exponential in the latter.
-Thus, in all situations where $\rho\ll\min_{k}\{\lambda_k\}$ or $v\gg 1$, the use of the fixed point algorithm could be unfavorable.
+Finally, in critical applications requiring reconstructions of the covariance matrix for several values of $\rho$ and/or $\mu$, it could be important to get fast yet approximate solutions, such as perturbation theory provides, rather than slow yet exact ones.
+Indeed, the convergence of the fixed point iteration was shown to slow down as $\rho\to 0$ or $v\to\infty$, the rate of the slowing down being polynomial in the former limit and exponential in the latter.
+Thus, in all situations where $\rho\lesssim\lambda_\text{min}$ or $v\gg 1$, the use of the fixed point algorithm could be unfavorable.